Comments: To view or download the complete regulation, click on the link to it in the box above these comments.

 (2) The unit commander in consultation with the ASAP counseling staff will determine the deployment availability of Soldiers enrolled in the ASAP.
 The same standards used for other medical treatment will be applied.
 Ordinarily, Soldiers:

-(b) Undergoing inpatient detoxification has a temporary physical profile and is not deployable.
+(b) Undergoing inpatient detoxification have a temporary physical profile and are not deployable.

-(c) Participating in, or awaiting admittance to, an ASAP partial inpatient care program is deployable.
+(c) Participating in, or awaiting admittance to, an ASAP partial inpatient care program are not deployable until successful completion of the inpatient and outpatient follow-up services.
+Upon successful completion, Soldiers will be eligible for deployment.

 a.
 Unless waived under the circumstances listed in paragraph 10-13d of this regulation, Limited Use Policy prohibits the use by the government of protected evidence against a Soldier in actions under the UCMJ or on the issue of characterization of service in administrative proceedings.
 Additionally, the policy limits the characterization of discharge to "Honorable" if protected evidence is used.
 Protected evidence under this policy is limited to: